hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250925502v1-seeing-before-reasoning-a-unified-framework-for-generalizable-and-ex.md

 ---
 layout: default
-title: Seeing Before Reasoning: A Unified Framework for Generalizable and Explainable Fake Image Detection
+title: "Seeing Before Reasoning: A Unified Framework for Generalizable and Explainable Fake Image Detection"
 ---

 # Seeing Before Reasoning: A Unified Framework for Generalizable and Explainable Fake Image Detection